• Skip to primary navigation

 Learn more about Ohio Animals

 When it comes to Ohio, we love to learn.
 If you want to learn more about Animals in Ohio, visit our special animals category page.
-We think you might enjoy learning about Turtles in Ohio and also Frogs in Ohio.
+We think you might enjoy learning about Turtles in Ohio, Frogs in Ohio and Beetles in Ohio.

 You typically see those animals while out in nature.
 Some of our favorite ways to view animals in nature is through Ohio state parks or metro parks!
 You might enjoy places like Glacier Ridge Metro Park, Scioto Grove Metro Park, Three Creeks Metro Park, Rocky Fork Metro Park, Blendon Woods, Yellow Springs Hiking, Forked Run State Park and Great Seal State Park.